alane019/employee-data-mgmt-node-mysql/README.md

 ## Installation

-Navigate to the root directory for this project in your terminal of choice, then install the required packages with npm install.
+Navigate to the root directory for this project in your terminal of choice, then install the required packages with `npm install`.

 ## Usage

-To run the application, after installing required packages, prompt will begin by typing node app in the root directory of this project.
+To run the application, after installing required packages, prompt will begin by typing `node app` in the root directory of this project.

 ## Contributing